deltachat/deltachat-pages/en/help.md

 - Recipients may have disabled read-receipts, so even if you see only one tick, the message may have been read.
-- The other way round, two ticks do not automatically mean that a human has read or understood the message ;)
+- The other way round, two ticks do not automatically mean that a human has read or understood the message. ;)

 ### What happens if I turn on "Delete old messages from server"?

 - By default, Delta Chat stores all messages locally on your device.
   If you e.g. want to save storage space at your mail provider, you can configure Delta Chat to delete old already-received messages on the server automatically.
   They still remain on your device until you delete them there, too.